Does anyone read the fine print of an insurance policy? Not many!

 YouTube – Straight Talk Lending – Daniel Dobbs

-When you purchase a home and take out a mortgage, you are required to purchase a homeowners insurance policy.
+When you purchase a home and take out a mortgage, you must buy a homeowners insurance policy.

-It offers financial protection that can help cover the costs to repair or rebuild your home if you suffer a covered loss like a fire or vandalism.
+It offers financial protection that can help cover the costs of repairing or rebuilding your home if you suffer a covered loss, such as a fire or vandalism.

 Homeowners insurance offers you peace of mind that you’ll be able to recover from costly damage.
 It can lighten the financial burden if the unthinkable were to happen.

-This guide walks you through all the important info needed to know about what homeowners insurance covers (and doesn’t)
+This guide walks you through all the important info you need to know about what homeowners insurance covers (and doesn’t)

 So, what does homeowners insurance cover exactly?